-After accounting for some basic initial conditions, we started by specifying the region in which we calculate the basin of attraction.
-The grid was discretised through the use of a single variable for the step parameter.
+The grid of initial conditions was discretized through the use of a single variable for the step parameter.
 A smaller parameter gives a higher resolution, but the price to be paid is a commensurate increase in the computational time.
-Each initial condition was assigned a colour, was decided by taking the resulting Lyapunov spectrum and comparing them to the current list of spectra.
-If the Lyapunov spectrum was unique, then we considered it to be a new chaotic attractor, recorded the trajectory and proceeded.
-Otherwise, we grouped it in with the appropriate existing spectrum and assigned it the corresponding colour.
-We expected a maximum of three attractors in any given basin, so if we found more than three or there were some that did not converge, we used a default colour (yellow) to indicate that the calculation has failed.
-Owing to the invariance property of Lyapunov exponents, we could minimise the time spent calculating the spectrum for each initial condition by restricting the computation to the latter portion of the trajectory without significant difference in the basin of attraction.
-Once all the initial conditions had been considered, we then output the basin of attraction and for each attractor, we recalculated the Lyapunov spectrum for accuracy and added the chaotic attractor to the basin diagram.
+Each initial condition is then assigned a color decided by comparing the resulting Lyapunov spectrum to the current list of attractor spectra (intialized as an empty set).
+If the Lyapunov spectrum is not present in the list of spectra, then it is considered a new chaotic attractor.
+Otherwise, it is assigned the appropriate color corresponding to the existing spectrum.
+We expected a maximum of three attractors in any given basin.
+Owing to the invariance property of Lyapunov exponents, we could minimize the time spent calculating the spectrum for each initial condition by restricting the computation to the latter portion of the trajectory.
+Once all the initial conditions had been considered, we then plotted the basins of attraction and for each attractor according to assigned color and overlaid the chaotic attractor to the basin diagram.

-This algorithm is not without its faults, however.
-One of the main issues arose when two attractors in different parts of the phase plane possessed identical Lyapunov exponents; an example of this occurs in equation (\eqref{eqn:LFSBM} when $\xi, \eta, a$ $=$ $0$ and $\zeta$ $<$ $0$.
-From a behavioural analysis, we know that equilibria will be present at $(T, S)$ $=$ $(0, \pm \zeta)$, so we could use this knowledge to hard-code one of the equilibria in this instance, and call on our knowledge of the stable manifold of the saddle at $(T, S)$ $=$ $(0, 0)$ to use a different colour for the $S$ $>$ $0$ region.